pkutaj/pkutaj.github.io/about.md

 05. keep docs visual
 06. rubberduck code
 07. don't worry about quality, just write before operate
-08. when reading, correct and improve
+08. when reading, edit
-09. don't break the chain: publish daily
+09. publish daily, don't break the chain
-10. ...else, flush the chain: delete all posts, start over
+10. else, flush the chain, delete it all